james-stevens/universal-web-forwarding/README.md

 With only this address record, instead of the address pair above, UWR would only be active on the hostname `twt`.

-For fail-over / load-balancing, you can point to multiple UWR nodes by specifying multiple IP Addresses
+For fail-over / load-balancing, you can point to multiple UWR nodes by specifying multiple IP Addresses.
 For example

 	@ IN A 10.11.12.111
 	@ IN A 10.11.12.222